Perustaja/PermissionServerDemo/README.md

 $ dotnet ef database update
 ```

+The database has a seeded default user with the following email & password combination

+admin@mydomain.com
+password

 #### Startup
 the tracked .vscode folder contains json files to launch all 3 projects at once.
 Navigate to the
 debug tab in vscode and select the "Api, Idp, and Client" selection, then click on the Run button.
 For TS debugging of the Angular client, select the localhost option to launch an attached browser that allows debugging of the Angular application in vscode.